Materials-Consortia/OPTIMADE/optimade.rst

      json : examples of JSON output.
      field : keys in key-value dictionaries in responses. field-val : value examples that fields can be set to.
-                 Note that `null` sometimes refer to the OPTiMaDe concept of :val:`null`, and sometimes to the javascript constant :field-val:`null`, and the markup distinguishes these two cases. object : names of more complex response objects.
+                 Note that `null` sometimes refer to the OPTIMADE concept of :val:`null`, and sometimes to the javascript constant :field-val:`null`, and the markup distinguishes these two cases. object : names of more complex response objects.

      # Validation